caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 - [ ] Allow to set a query for Omeka S import.
 - [ ] Add check, in particular with multi-sheets.
 - [ ] Manage import of Custom vocab with items.
+- [-] Why are there 752 missing ids with direct sql creation in Spip?
+- [-] Spip: Utiliser la langue de la rubrique supérieure si pas de langue.
+- [ ] Use metaMapper() for sql imports (so convert special processors) or convert rows early (like spreadsheets).
+- [x] For sql import, use a direct sql query when mapping is table to table (like eprints statistics).
 - [ ] Convert specific importer into standard resource processor + pattern.
-- [ ] Why are there 752 missing ids with direct sql creation in Spip?
-- [ ] Spip: Utiliser la langue de la rubrique supérieure si pas de langue.
-- [ ] Use transformSource() for sql imports (so convert special processors) or convert rows early (like spreadsheets).
-- [ ] For sql import, use a direct sql queries when mapping is table to table (like eprints statistics).
+- [ ] Deprecate all direct converters that don't use metaMapper() (so upgrade spreadsheet process).
 - [ ] Count of skipping or empty rows is different during check and real process.
 - [ ] Check default item set, template and class (they may be not set during creation or update or replace via spreadsheet).
-- [ ] Check a resource with o:item_set[dcterms:title].
+- [ ] Check a resource with `o:item_set[dcterms:title]`.
 - [ ] Add action "error" for unidentified resources.
+- [ ] Divide option "allow duplicate" as "allow missing" and "allow duplicate"?
+- [x] Add import multiple xml files like json.
+- [ ] Show details for mappings: add list of used configuration as importer and as parent/child.
+- [ ] Add automatic determination of the source (csv, file, iiif, multiple iiif, omeka classic, etc.).
+- [ ] Replace internal jsdot by RoNoLo/json-query or binary-cube/dot-array or jasny/dotkey?
+Probably useless.
+- [ ] Compile jmespath.
+- [ ] Import/update value annotations.
+- [ ] Remove importeds when resource is removed.
+- [ ] Output a one-based index in Entry.
+- [ ] Move option "convert into html" somewhere else.
+- [ ] Normalize config of metadata extraction with metamapper.
+- [ ] Add an automatic mapping for images etc. with xmp.
+- [ ] Manage import params and params.

 Warning